wlh18/html-css-1/README.md

 HTML stands for Hyper Text Markup Language.
 HTML is used to create the infrastructure of a webpage.
 HTML is **NOT** a programming language; HTML is considered a "markup" language.
 HTML does not contain logic, and HTML elements contain very little, if any, native styling.
 HTML is simply used to specify the structure and basic parts of a page.

->Note: There have been many versions of HTML over the years.
+>Note: Over the years, there have been many versions of HTML.
 As of 2014, the most up-to-date version is HTML5, which introduced a number of new features to the language.
 For more details, see here: https://stackoverflow.com/questions/134727/whats-the-key-difference-between-html-4-and-html-5

 <details>
     <summary>Making an HTML File</summary>